OrebroUniversity/hrp_oru/modifications/README.md

 [batteries]: https://github.com/OrebroUniversity/hrp_oru/blob/master/modifications/batteries.jpeg "Placement of batteries"

 The 3D printout is placed as shown below.
-Note that the 2 smaller holes are used to secure the NUC computer (which utilizes these holes to mount a VESA compatible plate.
+Note that the 2 smaller holes are used to secure the NUC computer (which utilizes these holes to mount a VESA compatible plate (that is the computer needs to be mounted before the mounting bracket is mounted on the mower.
 The 4 countersink is for the NUC rubber support legs to get a snug fit.

+![alt text][mount2]

+[mount2]: https://github.com/OrebroUniversity/hrp_oru/blob/master/modifications/mount2.jpeg "Placement of mounting bracket".

+![alt text][mount3]

+The complete setup with the NUC computer is shown below.

+[mount3]: https://github.com/OrebroUniversity/hrp_oru/blob/master/modifications/mount2.jpeg "Placement of mounting bracket".